DesyncTheThird/corne-keymap/readme.md

 For longer dynamic outputs, (e.g. `W -> WITH`) there is also a short window (default 500ms) in which `Backspace` will delete the entire magic output (i.e. `WITH -> W` rather than `WITH -> WIT`).
 Pressing any other key will instantly close this window.

 After a short duration (default 1000ms) of no keyboard input, both dynamic keys will reset to the `Non-alpha` state.

-After longer `Magic` outputs and those that output `S` (i.e. outputs that commonly end words), the `Rep` key will output `Space` to avoid SFBs on the left thumb for word breaks.

 On QWERTY and Basic modes, both dynamic keys are overridden to only have repeat functionality.